axelpale/yamdog/api.md

 The default docs output is a bit dull.

 With decorators you can style the document in various ways.
+Below you can find many prebuilt decorators, for example to emphasize matching keywords, insert tables of contents, and order the documentation blocks in alphabetical order.
 See [custom decorators](#yamdogdecoratorsaboutcustomdecorators) for more info on how decorator functions work and how to create your own decorators.